-The Administrative Team is comprised of the President, the Dean of Nursing, the Associate Dean of Family Nursing, the Associate Dean of Midwifery and Women's Health, the Associate Dean of Psychiatric/Mental Health Nursing the Associate Dean of Academic Affairs, the Clinical Director of Family Nursing, the Clinical Director of

-Midwifery and Women's Health, the ADN Bridge Entry Option Director, the PM-DNP Director, a faculty representative (quarterly term), the Vice President of Finance, the Chief Operations Officer, the Director of Enrollment Management and Financial Aid and the Director of Student Retention and Academic Records.
+The Administrative Team is comprised of the President, the Dean of Nursing, the Associate Dean of Family Nursing, the Associate Dean of Midwifery and Women's Health, the Director of the Psychiatric/Mental Health Nurse Practitioner Specialty Track, the Associate Dean of Academic Affairs, the Clinical Director of Family Nursing, the Clinical Director of Midwifery and Women's Health, the ADN Bridge Entry Option Director, the PM-DNP Director, a faculty representative (quarterly term), the Executive Vice-President for Facilities and Finance, the Chief Operations Officer, the Director of Enrollment Management and Financial Aid and the Director of Student Retention and Academic Records.
 The Administrative Team meets to monitor program issues related to FNU.